Confederation of Mountain Peoples of the Caucasus: War in Abkhazia

-Following the outbreak of war as Georgian troops entered Abkhazia in August 1992, the Confederation held its 11th parliamentary session in Grozny.
-A clear purpose of the establishment of this organization became obvious after this Session.
+Following the outbreak of War in Abkhazia in August 1992, the Confederation held its 11th parliamentary session in Grozny.
 The Confederation created assault detachments of volunteers that were later deployed in Abkhazia during the war.
 The confederation raised about 1,500 volunteers in the span of a month.
 It was reported that Shamil Basayev became commander of CMPC forces in 1992.
+Russia turned a blind eye toward the mobilization conducted by the Confederation, and allowed its Chechen troops to reach Abkhazia, while also supplying them with weapons.
+The Confederate troops passed through the Russian territory without any issues.
+When they reached Kabardino-Balkaria, initially the rumors spread that they were planning to attack Nalchik, but after they explained that they needed a safe route to Abkhazia, they were assisted by the local authorities and given fuel.
+According to one version, Russia supported the participation of the Confederation in the Abkhazian war to "eliminate an imminent Adyghe threat" and "channel separatism" from its own territory to Abkhazia against Georgia as the separatist tendencies began to grow in Nalchik in the summer-autumn of 1992.
+Shamil Basayev's detachment reportedly collaborated with the Russian GRU and military during this war, including receiving training and cooperating on the battlefield with the GRU specialists, which was acknowledged by Basayev.

 Sukhumi Massacre

 On September 27, 1993 the Abkhaz side violated the UN-mediated cease-fire agreement (the Georgian side had agreed to pull out all heavy artillery and tanks from Sukhumi in return for a cease-fire) by storming defenceless Sukhumi.
 The Confederates moved into Sukhumi and started to sweep through the streets of the city.
 As the city was engulfed by heavy fighting, civilians took refuge in abandoned houses and apartment buildings.
 Some of the civilians of Georgian ethnicity were massacred after their discovery by the Confederates.
 By late afternoon the remainder of the Georgian troops surrendered to the Abkhaz side.
 The majority of Georgian POWs were executed on the same day by Abkhaz formations and Confederates.
 Few civilians and military personnel managed to survive the massacre.
 The massacre continued for two weeks after the fall of Sukhumi (See Ethnic cleansing of Georgians in Abkhazia).